 - Pain (dyspareunia) or decreased sensation with intercourse

 - Studies report that while many women experience vaginal health issues, only a small percentage discuss it with their physician.
 Part of the problem is that traditional gynecology is focused on hormone replacement or surgical treatment of disorders, so pelvic issues that are not severe enough for surgery are not given the due attention, MOSTLY BECAUSE THERE WERE NO MEANINGFUL SOLUTIONS.
 There is especially a void in solutions for sexual dysfunction.
-Click here to read more on the O-Shot.
+Click here to read more on PRP injections for female sexual enhancement.

 - Referrals for gynecology consultations are still an integral part of the Women’s Health Program.
 Traditional gynecology approaches may include hormone therapy for the management of menopause, surgical and non-surgical treatment options (such as prostheses) for bladder or bowel prolapse or other indications for vaginal reconstruction.

 - Specialized pelvic support physiotherapists can help patients to rehabilitate pelvic floor muscles when there are muscle tone factors that contribute to the pelvic disorder.
 For more information on how pelvic floor physiotherapy can help, go to pelvicsupport.com